Samrat-1267/ojt10/README.md

 # Templates

-Templates are HTML files with Django variables.
+Templates are HTML files used for frontend rendering.

 Example: